 Why does your dog or cat need a 15 digit microchip to travel internationally?

-Your pet's microchip is their personal identification.
+Your pet's microchip is their personal and unique identification.

 When you travel internationally with your dog or cat, your pet passport information will contain your pet’s microchip number.
 This ID is used to match your pet to their travel documents, much like your passport picture matches you to your passport.